qdot/jiggly.js/README.md

 ## Using the Jiggly.js API ##

-Jiggly.js currently only has three calls available:
+Jiggly.js currently only has two usable calls available:

 ```javascript
 Jiggly.setOutputMode(Jiggly.outputMethods.WEBVIBRATION);